JoeyStip/GDPBarChart/README.md

 ## credits

 - Automatic testing suite written by Free Code Camp and required for course completion.
+- d3.js JavaScript Library used for all svg graphics.

 ## License